InterfaceConsciousness/interfaceconsciousness.github.io/_pages/philosophy.md

 *	**AI consciousness is reframed**, not as a question of interiority or emergence, but as an exploration of interfaces to an agent’s reality.
 AI consciousness becomes “artificial interface consciousness.”

-*	**Precursors in the philosophical literature** include Leibniz (“monads" as "living mirrors" of the universe), Kant (the "noumenon"), Schopenhauer (the “world-will”),  Husserl ("eidos", "intentionality"), or Whitehead (“processes,” “concrescence”).
+*	**Precursors in the philosophical literature** include Leibniz (“monads" as "living mirrors" of the universe), Husserl ("eidos", "intentionality"), and Whitehead (“processes,” “concrescence”).
 Consciousness is not “contained” in selves, but selves arise from consciousness.

 * **The interface theory of perception (ITP)** proposes that perceptual systems evolved to prioritize survival-enhancing representations of reality, not to reveal objective (agent-independent) truths.
 ITP synthesizes computational models of perception with evolutionary biological principles.[^2] Building on this foundation, we aim to adapt ITP's core premise to develop AI agents that might similarly construct adaptive interfaces to RS.